-Inefficient Contract Storage
+3. Eliminate Inefficient Contract Storage

-Failure to Meet Reporting Standards
+4. Easily Meet Reporting Standards

 Failure to meet compliance requirements is certainly a big risk in contract management.
 In fact, regular reporting on compliance is often a contractual obligation – one that is often forgotten.
 This is especially true for ongoing compliance with staffing, health and safety, environmental, and financial rules.
 Each industry also has its share of local, state, and federal regulations to meet.
 Otherwise, the company risks huge fines and often the loss of investor confidence.

-The right contract management software helps make certain that your contract compliance meets the letter of the law.
+The right contract management software helps ensure that your contract compliance meets the letter of the law.
 Contractual obligations are easy for authorized employees to access, and your contract managers can easily set up reporting tasks that recur regularly.
 This helps managers keep the organization in compliance with the contract and the relevant regulations.
 Every authorized employee is fully informed.

 Even contract experts make mistakes.
 Business users may forget to include language that protects your company's business.
 They may send a contract with incorrect pricing or warranty information.
 One department may have information that another does not.
 When you invest in contract management software, you can have a dozen eyes on each draft so that nothing gets into the contract that is detrimental to your company.
-This type of quality assurance allows members of your staff to safely contribute to the contract without sidestepping the safeguards your legal team has put in place.
+This type of quality assurance allows your staff members to safely contribute to the contract without sidestepping the safeguards your legal team has put in place.
 Rookie mistakes will not creep into the final draft.
 Also, these programs eliminate the danger of lost documents.
 The process becomes far more transparent and safer for your company.

 While you may never create the perfect contract, you can create superior contracts that offer you and your business partners mutual profitability with minimal risk.
-In a CLM system, you benefit by keeping control of the entire process from contract formulation to expiration.
-The only efficient way to manage this contract lifecycle is by using the latest technology, which includes contract management software.
+With contract management software, you benefit by controlling the entire process from contract formulation to expiration.
+The only efficient way to manage this contract lifecycle is by using the latest technology, including contract management software.
 You can then minimize risk by making all documents easy to access, revise and review.
-Storage is simple and information easy to pull up at a moment's notice.
-Mistakes due to human error are reduced and compliance is made easy.
+Storage is simple, and information is easy to pull up quickly.
+Mistakes due to human error are reduced, and compliance is made easy.
 Your team members receive reminders of important contract milestones and pending auto-renewals.